enatario/SCSS-Base/README.md

 With that said, here's some further information and recommendations based on my experience:

-### application.scss
+### app.scss
 This is your vehicle to import all of your other [partials](https://sass-lang.com/guide#topic-4).
-This is the file that will be compiled into CSS with whatever tool you're using for that. `application` is a fairly generic name, but it can be renamed to whatever fits your project, just as long as it's recognizable.
+This is the file that will be compiled into CSS with whatever tool you're using for that. `app` is a fairly generic name, but it can be renamed to whatever fits your project, just as long as it's recognizable.
 I've named this file `main.scss` and `config.scss` in other projects.

 #### File order